1. Where is the Salisbury University Writing Center located?

-No, we accept walk-ins.
+No, we accept walk-ins if we have an available consultant at the time.
 But if you would like to meet at a specific time, you can make an appointment with us by stopping by or calling 410-543-6332.
 Keep in mind that each session lasts about 30 minutes.
 If you think you need a longer session, you may request a 60-minute appointment.

 No, the Writing Center is here to engage, encourage, and improve your writing.
 We will go through the writing process with you so that in the future you can use the skills you obtain here.
 The staff here will help you with many other things besides proofreading--like brainstorming, creating a thesis, organizing a paper, and much more.